nuuuwan/news_lk3_data/README.md

 In response, the security officer had opened fire at the suspects, injuring one, while the others have fled.

-Both the injured suspect and the security officer, who was injured in the attack, have been admitted to Kalubowila Hospital.
+The injured suspect and the two security officers, who were injured in the attack, have been admitted to Kalubowila Hospital.

 Mount Lavinia Police is conducting further investigations into the incident.